7 Ways You’re Using “To Whom it May Concern” Incorrectly

 To Whome It May Concern:

 This is a simple error of basic spelling!
 “Whome” isn’t going to be correct, not in this day and age, at least.
 Geoffrey Chaucer, author of The Canterbury Tales, used “whome” when he was writing in Old English back in the 14th century, but it has since been cast into the realm of the antiquated.
+But fear not: Here are 1o old-fashioned words that will make you sound smart.

 The colon versus the comma